-Samsung Sets New Benchmark in TV Security With FIPS 140-3 Certification
+Samsung Sets New Benchmark in TV Security with FIPS 140-3 Certification

 Date

+(MENAFN- Asdaa BCW) - Samsung CryptoCore, Samsung’s encryption module, delivers enhanced data security across its display products

-(MENAFN- BCW Global) SEOUL, Korea – November 13, 2024 – Samsung Electronics Co., Ltd. today announced that its proprietary cryptography module, Samsung CryptoCore,[1] has earned the prestigious FIPS 140-3 certification[2] from the National Institute of Standards and Technology (NIST).
+Samsung Electronics Co., Ltd. announced that its proprietary cryptography module, Samsung CryptoCore, has earned the prestigious FIPS 140-3 certification from the National Institute of Standards and technology (NIST).
 This certification underscores Samsung’s commitment to providing industry-leading security and data protection for Smart TV users.

 Beginning in 2025, Samsung CryptoCore will be fully integrated into Tizen OS, Samsung’s Smart TV operating system, enhancing the security of key products such as TVs, monitors and digital signage.
 With Samsung CryptoCore embedded in Tizen OS, personal data linked to Samsung accounts will be securely encrypted, SmartThings authentication information will be protected from external hacking threats and content viewed on TVs will benefit from enhanced copyright protection.